Quick summary of key school information

 |Extracurricular activities or clubs offered||

-IFA sport are the official CAS activity provider for The Aquila School who offer a wide selection of activities for the children.
+We run a series of school-led activiies which are available for children in Year 1 and above.
+These are free of charge.
+Alternatively we have IFA sport as the official CAS activity provider for The Aquila School who offer a wide selection of activities for the children.
 These include Football, Gymnastics, Swimming, Chess and Dance.
 Families can sign up to these activities through the IFA sport app.
 As a community school we offer CAS activities to external families too!

 |School provided lunches||